 1. Propolis: Nature’s Antimicrobial Shield

-Propolis is a resinous substance bees collect from tree buds and other plant sources.
+Propolis is a resinous substance that bees collect from tree buds and other plant sources.
 They use it to seal cracks in the hive, strengthen its structure, and protect it from bacteria, fungi, and other pathogens.
-Often referred to as "bee glue," propolis has significant antimicrobial and anti-inflammatory properties, making it valuable for human use.
+Often referred to as “bee glue,” propolis has powerful antimicrobial and anti-inflammatory properties, making it valuable for human use.

 Uses of Propolis